Yelp/detect-secrets/README.md

   -n, --no-verify       Disables additional verification of secrets via
                         network call.
+  --only-verified       Only flags secrets that can be verified.
   --exclude-lines EXCLUDE_LINES
                         If lines match this regex, it will be ignored.
   --exclude-files EXCLUDE_FILES